AdobeDocs/control-panel.en/help/instances-settings/using/external-accounts.md

 >title="External Accounts"
 >abstract="In this screen, customers with hybrid hosting model can provide their MID/RT instance URL configured in the marketing instance in Control Panel, in order to leverage Control Panel capabilities."

 Control Panel allows customers with hybrid hosting model to leverage specific Control Panel capabilities.
-To do this, they need to provide the MID/RT instance URL configured in their marketing instance in Control Panel.
+To do this, you need to:

+* [Provide the MID/RT instance URL](#add) configured in your marketing instance in Control Panel,
+* [Add the MID/RT instance IP addres to the allow list](#ip) to allow the marketing instance to connect to it.

 For more information on hosting models, refer to [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/architecture-and-hosting-models/hosting-models-lp/hosting-models.html).